the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 software skills across a vast array of research fields where these were not previously required.

+The need to access both research data and software has been formalised with the FAIR principles: software and data need to be easily findable by both people and machines, and they also need to be accessible, interoperable and reusable.
+More recently the FAIR principles have been extended specifically to research software [@FAIR4RS].

 The people who focus on writing research software are now known as Research Software Engineers (RSEs) - a term that was coined a little over 10 years ago [@Hettrick2016].
 RSEs may work within one of the many Research Software